shubhamrastogi1810/SMC-Data_Challenge/README.md

-# SMC- Data Challenge  SOlution for Challenge2:- Analysis of the Summit Login Nodes Usage Data
+# SMC-Data Challenge Solution for Challenge2:- Analysis of the Summit Login Nodes Usage Data